⏱ Estimated reading time: 10 minutes

 should be deprovisioned and replaced.
 A VPC requires the association of a CIDR, a range of IP addresses that it covers.

-creating a VPC will not create any Subnet or Internet Gateway.
-It does create a Route table, a Network Access Control
+disposal.
+Note that creating a VPC will not create any Subnet or Internet Gateway.
+It does create a Route table, a

 A newly created Internet Gateway will not be assigned to any VPC by default.
 This requires an additional action that will make it available to all subnets but not connected.
 To do that, you will need to make sure to create a Route table that redirects non-internal traffic to your Internet Gateway and associate it to public Subnets only.

 Moving back to resilience.
 It will require creating a Subnet on at least two Availability Zones.
 It is recommended